deniztemur00/VanGogh-Style-Transfer-with-Stable-Diffusion/README.md

 - Decided not to use LoRA and Van-Gogh fine-tuned models.
 By doing this, I aimed to be more scalable to various style transfer tasks.

 - Observed that default stable diffusion with simple canny control net can achieve decent results.
-So, decided to use this combination.
+So I decided to use this combination.

 - Parameters are adjusted to be fast and efficient.